NERDSITU/researchproject-template/TEMPLATE.md

 # About this template
 This [template](https://github.com/NERDSITU/research-template) should be used as a foundation to create a new research project.
 It comes with a basic tree folder and a workflow adapted for programmation using Python.
 Follow this file to know what to do after cloning the template.

+## Choose a License

+Put a license inside your repository before doing anything else.
+If you are writing code, [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) is best to encourage open science.
+If you want a more permissible one for closed version, use [MIT License](https://choosealicense.com/licenses/mit/).
+If you want to share educational ressources or text, use [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Make the installation

 Locate yourself within the cloned folder, and create a new virtual environment.